-Kristin Jamberdino is a commercial litigator and a member of the Financial Services Litigation, ERISA Litigation, Private Fund Disputes and Arts & Cultural Institutions teams.
+Kristin Jamberdino is a commercial litigator and a member of the Health and Wellness, Financial Services Litigation, ERISA Litigation, Private Fund Disputes and Arts & Cultural Institutions teams.
 She represents a wide range of corporations, entities and individuals in federal and state court litigations and provides counsel regarding corporate governance, intellectual property and employment issues.

 I represent plan sponsors and fiduciaries in ERISA fiduciary breach litigation.
 I currently represent a fiduciary advisor to a major university in an ERISA class action challenging the prudence of certain investments under and the recordkeeping arrangement for the university’s 403(b) plans.